lpryszcz/htseq/doc/install.rst

 MS Windows
 ==========
 If you have not yet installed Python, do so first.
 You can find an automatic installer for Windows on the `Python download page`_.
-Make sure to use Python 2.7, not Python 3.3.
+Make sure to use Python 3.5 or above.

 .. _`Python download page`: http://www.python.org/getit/